remix-run/remix/docs/guides/styling.md

 Once converted to CSS by the preprocessor, the generated CSS files can be imported into your components via the [Route Module `links` export]([route-module-links]) function, just like any other CSS file in Remix.

 To ease development with CSS preprocessors you can add npm scripts to your `package.json` that generate CSS files from your SASS or LESS files.
-These scripts can be run in parallel alongside any other npm scripts that you run for develpoing a remix application.
+These scripts can be run in parallel alongside any other npm scripts that you run for developing a Remix application.

 An example using SASS.